Khaled2049/DaCoda/content/posts/how-to-create-a-blog.md

 ### Add a Theme

-Install the theme as a Git submodule (using PaperMod as an example):
+Install the theme as a Git submodule (using PaperMod as an example).
+You'll find other settings to custimze the blog inside the repos config.yaml

 Follow instructions from here: [Docs](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation)